(Last updated: July 5, 2026.)

 |---|---|

-| AspenClean Liquid | I personally love the sensory profile on this and prefer to wash my bedding in it.
-It’s one of the few smells that my nervous system finds calming.
-Unfortunately it has soapy ingredients which can be problematic over time so I only use it on my sheets every once in a rare while.
-It is wool safe and I use it for wool socks and wool blankets.
+| AspenClean Liquid | I personally love the sensory profile.
+It’s one of the few smells that my nervous system finds consistently calming.
+Unfortunately it has soapy ingredients which can be problematic over time so don’t use it if you have hard water, and don’t use it regularly even in soft water (especially on towels where it could lead to texture problems over time).
+I keep it in rotation because it’s wool safe and I use it for wool socks and wool blankets.
 The formula is almost identical to the Dirty Labs Delicates and Hand Wash formula but it’s slightly cheaper from AspenClean.
-I consider the two interchangeable.
-Do not use this if you have hard water.
-Probably don’t use it on towels even in soft water because eventually you’ll wind up with texture problems. |
+I consider the two interchangeable. |

 Detergents I Don’t Like#